Hidden Gems of Lake Garda

 The picturesque town of Riva del Garda is situated on the Northern shore of Lake Garda.
 The views are something that cannot be explained with words.
 Severe mountains drop directly into the water and the views of the surrounding lake and windy James Bond-style roads are incredible.
 The town has great shopping, restaurants and is bustling with outdoor activities.
 From hiking, mountain and road biking to kite surfing, sailing and paragliding, the list goes on and on.
 There is endless to do and see in this little town, I recommend spending more than one night.
 Just a short drive away from Riva del Garda lies the Northern Italian mountains of the Dolomites, the perfect place to pair with Lake Garda.

 With beautiful Monte Baldo as its backdrop, the town of Malcesine is extremely charming and scenic.
 I walked through the Palazzo dei Capitani and was in awe of the Castello Scaligero perched lakefront with the colorful village surrounding.
 After wandering the cobblestone village, I decided to take the nearby cable car up to the top of Monte Baldo for the most spectacular views of the Lake.
-The cable car slowly rotates while traveling to the highest plateau, allowing you to get a nice view no matter where you stand.
+The cable car slowly rotates while travelling to the highest plateau, allowing you to get a nice view no matter where you stand.
 The 360-degree views when you reach the top will take you breath away and make you fall in love with Lake Garda all over again.
 I suggest taking one of many the hiking trails, watch the paragliders visiting with the alpacas or just have a coffee and drink in the views and mountain air.

 On the Western shore of Lake Garda lies the oasis of Gargnano.
 The colorful town is painted with the brightest colors, the port is full of beautiful sailboats and authentic fishing boats, and town backs up to a spectacular mountainous backdrop.
 Gargnano is truly one of the most beautiful places in Northern Italy.
 One of the most luxurious places to stay just outside of town, is the wonderful Villa Feltrinelli.
 The villa faces the lake, and is simply magnificent.
 The grounds and park behind the building are also a sight to see.